chatmail/dkim-milter/README.md

 The database schema is documented elsewhere in this project.

+In the future, more data sources (SQL, LDAP, …) could be added.

 ## Key setup

 Currently no utilities are provided for key management.
 However, we can use the